sbaqa/Caeser_Cipher_Encryptor/README.md

-## Encrypt or decript your data with Caeser_Cipher_Encryptor app https://replit.com/@SviatoslavBordovski/Caesar-Cipher-Encryptor
+## Encrypt or decrypt your data with Caeser_Cipher_Encryptor app https://replit.com/@SviatoslavBordovski/Caesar-Cipher-Encryptor
 # 🔐 Caesar Cipher Encryptor

 Welcome to the **Caesar Cipher Encryptor**!